francescogerardomarra/its/modulo27/33_soap_bottom_up_hello_world.md

  * The @PayloadRoot annotation is used to define the root element of the incoming SOAP request.
  * This is how the method maps to a specific XML structure in the SOAP message.
  *
- * The Person class is an entity model used for database mapping (e.g., with JPA), and is not
+ * The Person class is an entity model used for database mapping (e.g. with JPA), and is not
  * directly related to the SOAP request/response mapping.
 The entity represents the data that is
  * saved to the database, while the SOAP request and response classes are responsible for XML
  * serialization and deserialization.